Emerson1337/CanIGetHome/readme.md

 - [x]  Use something to automatize the action with just two clicks (Destination, get prices)
 - [x]  Return me through notification all ride price options from uber app
 - [x]  Write a quickly resume how to use
-- [x]  Publish writing and repository and
+- [x]  Publish writing and repository

 # **Well**, **how the hell you did that**?